-Why Bake Apple Slices in a Waffle Iron?
+Easy Baked Apple Slices in a Waffle Iron

-Some of my favorite apples for baked apples are:
+Some of my favorite apples to use are:

 - Granny Smith

 Choose an apple that is nice and crisp.
 You don’t want one that will turn into mush when baking.
 For a more complete list of apples, check out Bon Appetit’s article on the best apples to bake with.

 Slice apples in rings to just over 1/4″ thick.